 Student ID cards are necessary to get into pretty much every school building, but can sometimes be costly to replace.
 Help ensure they keep track of theirs in a sleek leather card case that’s so small it even fits perfectly inside most wallets or small bags.

 Roped Fringe Throw Blanket, Anthropologie, $62

 Spruce up dorm room bedding with a cozy throw, particularly useful if your college student attends school somewhere where the temperatures are chilly year-round.

-This article was originally published December 9, 2017.
-It was updated December 20, 2017.
+This article was originally published December 9, 2017, it has been updated with new information.